PradCoder/ExplorationsOnTheRubiksCube/4GR3ProjectOutline.md

 State the algorithms we get:
 The bottom up solution, CFOP method, Petrus Method

+Bottom up algorithm:
+Pick a face
+solve for the edges
+then solve corners
+Go down to the next layer solve for the edges (sisnce there are no corners) Go to the final layer, solve for the edge and solve corners
 3. A summary of the proof of the main theorem(s).

 We give a summary of the proofs we need,